 Studies show that getting professional intervention as quickly as possible helps to increase the speed with which a person can recover from depression.
 Unfortunately, depression is an insidious condition that can completely destroy one’s motivation to do much of anything, never mind reach out for help.
 The sooner that treatment is obtained, the better off one will be and the faster their recovery will develop.

 Type of Treatment

 There are many different kinds of depression treatments available, allowing for everyone to find something that works for them.
 Most people respond well to a combination of traditional psychotherapy and medication, but not everyone finds relief via that treatment option.
 Others may find that they have treatment-resistant depression, or TRD, which means that they have not experienced any relief of symptoms from most forms of depression treatment.
 In this instance, some individuals may obtain more out-of-the-box treatment, such as transcranial magnetic stimulation, or TMS, to help address symptoms.

 Patient Response to Treatment

 All forms of depression treatment can begin being effective for individuals at different times.
 For example, someone who is engaging in cognitive behavioral therapy and beginning an antidepressant may start to see some improvement initially, but not receive the full effects of their medication for a few more weeks while it builds in the system.
 Others may begin treatment and find that they do not like their therapist or that their medication is not working.
 It is not easy trying to treat depression because of these things, therefore when they occur, they can make the timeline to achieving recovery from depression longer.

-Depression Treatment in Tennessee
+Contact Our Depression Treatment Center in Tennessee

 You are a unique individual with unique needs.
 At Arbor, we understand that this journey is one that is all your own.
 Our team of professionals will work with you to help you establish a firm footing in your recovery and encourage you along the way.